lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/1_Lesson_1/index.md

 As we discussed, we will mainly be coding inside of the "sketch.js" file, so the P5 Web Editor presents this file to you automatically when a new File is created.

 ## Functions

+Take a look at the code below, which matches the code in your project on the P5 Web Editor: